content background Enduric Plumbing Services White Content Background

 What to Do if Your Sump Pump Stops Working

-If your sump pump is not working and your basement is flooded, make sure you shut off any electricity to the area before walking or touching wet surfaces.
-Once you know your basement floor is safe to walk on, you can take steps toward fixing your sump pump — removing excess water from your basement and preventing mold growth.
+If your sump pump isn’t working and your basement is flooded, make sure you shut off any electricity to the area before walking or touching wet surfaces.
+Once you know your basement floor is safe to walk on, you can take steps toward determining why your sump pump is broken, which can help you fix it appropriately.

 1. Check the Power Source